-The PLEACS working group has finalized a set of minimum standards for the content of plain language summaries.
-This version of the standards is under consideration by the PLEACS co-ordinating team to ensure that the standards can be easily implemented by Cochrane authors.
-For more information about the background of the project, please click here.
+The PLEACS working group has produced a set of minimum standards for the content of plain language summaries.
+This version of the standards has been distributed to Cochrane authors and editors for implementation in all new reviews.

 Return to top of page